Getting Started with API Extensions

 1. Create an application to contain the action files—hereby referred to as the API Extension application.

-2. Set up the framework for the API Extension application using the ActionPack Generator for Yeoman, which generates the necessary project assets on your local machine.
+2. Set up the framework for the API Extension application using the ActionPack Generator for Yeoman, which generates the necessary project assets.

 3. Modify the JavaScript files generated by Yeoman to add your custom functionality to the appropriate action.
 In this case, the action is http.commerce.catalog.storefront.shipping.requestRates.before, which occurs when shipping rates are requested in Kibo.

-4. Use Grunt to build the project assets on your local machine and upload them to the API Extension application.
+4. Use Grunt to build the project assets and upload them to the API Extension application.

 5. With the assets uploaded, install the application to a sandbox.